This land is your land

 People work here, go to school here, shop here, worship here and play here, just like they do anywhere else.
 The peninsula’s famously quaint villages would be nothing without the families, farmers, builders, business owners and retired people who see the seasons come and go, year in year out.

 With wildlife conservation at the top of our list, it is not always easy to make decisions to suit everyone.
-But by listening to views, holding events, meetings and discussions - who to choose as the new farm tenant, how best to open up special woodland for all to enjoy, where to divert that footpath – we try to ensure everyone’s voice is heard.
+But by listening to views, holding events, meetings and discussions – such as who to choose as the new farm tenant, how best to open up special woodland for all to enjoy, where to divert that footpath – we try to ensure everyone’s voice is heard.

 Examples dot the map.
 There is no farm in Britain further south than Tregullas, whose land runs right around the Lizard Lighthouse and sits between the village and the Point.
 When its tenancy came up for renewal, we asked local people ‘what would you like to see happen next?’